Yarikx/reductor/README.md

     //you can access state anytime with Store.getState() System.out.println(counterStore.getState());             //print 0

-    CounterActions actions = Actions.from(CounterActions.class);
+    //no need to implement CounterActions, we can do it for you CounterActions actions = Actions.from(CounterActions.class);

     //you can subscribe to state changes